Not every church is in the "my, how you've grown" stage, and that's okay.

 If anything, Jesus told us to expect the opposite.
 He did promise that the gates of hell would not stand against the church, but he also commended the church in Philadelphia for standing firm though they had "little power."
 He never criticizes any of the seven churches in Revelation for not accumulating numbers.
 He does scold, however, for moral and theological compromise.

-Lesslie Newbigin writes in The Open Secret: An Introduction to the Theology of Mission"Reviewing the teaching of the New Testament, one would have to say, on the one hand, there is joy in the rapid growth of the church in the earliest days, but on the other, there is no evidence that numerical growth of the church is a matter of primary concern.
+Lesslie Newbigin writes in The Open Secret: An Introduction to the Theology of Mission, "Reviewing the teaching of the New Testament, one would have to say, on the one hand, there is joy in the rapid growth of the church in the earliest days, but on the other, there is no evidence that numerical growth of the church is a matter of primary concern.
 There is no shred of evidence in Paul's letters to suggest that he judged the churches by the measure of their success in rapid numerical growth.
 [Nowhere is there] anxiety or an enthusiasm about the numerical growth of the church."

 If churches never stopped growing—ever—they would take over whole towns.
 Why is it that virtually every church plateaus at certain sizes and stages?